Quadriffis/immortal-millionaire/6 - manage a budget.md

 # Manage a budget

+Proposed infographic:

+- 1&2: Show a transparent house where there are text bubbles describig costs (maybe the person and his girlfriend are prepping to go out for dinner?
+Takeout coffee cup on the table?).
+Next to the house have two lists: must spend and optional spending
+- Show 3 cards with icons showing the different expense types.
+Only the daily operations card has an arrow to a wallet, the others to s cupboard.
+- Visualise the YNAB way, maybe ask then for permission?
+Not sure what the copyright status is.
+- Show a person spending on a pair of shoes with a halo around it.
+Also spending money on a present (with thought buble of another person's face)

 1. Create a list of monthly expenses you can't avoid (e.g. rent)
 2. Create a list of optional expenses that you consistently spend (e.g. coffee)
 3. Set up 3 accounts